ItsMePaulo/tutoring/COS212/notes/Recuriosn/README.md

 In an iterative environment the condition is *the condition that tells the program to **CONTINUE** repeating a block of code*.
-For example, a simple while loop holds a condition that, while true, will continue to execute a specified block until, this will continue to happen until the condition becomes false.
+For example, a simple while loop holds a condition that, while true, will continue to execute a specified block, this will continue to happen until the condition becomes false.

 ```kotlin
 fun iterativeMethods() {